“How to motivate a child to do homework” is on almost every parent’s mind right now.

 5. Let your child face the natural consequences

-Well, let him… after you explain why doing homework is important for learning and what may happen in school if he doesn’t.
+When your child refuses to do school work, let them… after you explain why doing homework is important for learning and what may happen in school if they don’t.

-Walk him through the natural consequences for not doing homework – he won’t retain well the information he has learned and he will need to accept whatever natural consequences in school.
-He will have to explain to the teacher why the homework was not done and he may lose some recess time, etc (but first make sure the school doesn’t use corporal or other types of cruel punishment).
+They will have to explain to the teacher why the homework was not done and they may lose some recess time, etc (but first confirm that the school doesn’t use corporal or other types of cruel punishment).

-Well, not doing homework in kindergarten is not the end of your child’s academic career.
+Well, not doing homework in lower grades is not the end of your child’s academic career.

 Think about this, you cannot force or bribe your child through college.

-Help him understand the purpose of learning and doing homework now.
+Help them understand the purpose of learning and doing homework now.

-You’re helping him make the right decision by understanding and facing natural consequences sooner rather than later.
+You’re helping them make the right decision by letting them understand and face the natural consequences sooner rather than later.

-Don’t just tell your kindergartener that homework is important, show her through your action.
+Don’t tell your kid that homework is important, show them through your action.

 7. Make doing homework fun and positive

-There are many ways to make it fun.
+There are many ways to make homework for kids fun.

 Let’s take a look at two methods I’ve used and the results.